 The Trust is an Incorporated Society and registered charity, supported by an entirely voluntary workforce.

 Recently, due to the Treaty Settlement affecting the name of the Forest Park and mountain range, we changed our trading name to better reflect the nature of our activities in the Park.
 We now operate as Remutaka Conservation Trust.

-In 2012 the Trust committee slightly raised the annual membership fees.
-They remain the same in 2018 and are as follows:
+In 2020 the Trust committee slightly raised the annual membership fees.
+Applicable to the 2021/ 2023 years, annual subs are as follows: